johnabernau/personal_site/content/xresearch.md

 ### Publications Under Review

-* Xu, Bin and John A. Bernau.
-"The Sympathetic Leviathan: How Do Modern States Culturally Respond to Disasters?"

 * Semenza, Daniel C. and John A. Bernau.
 “Are All Mass Shootings Equal?
 Assessing a Cultural-Cognitive Theory of Public Interest using Google Search Data”

+* Bernau, John A. "The Institutionalization of Kübler-Ross's Five-Stage Model of Death and Dying""

+* Xu, Bin and John A. Bernau.
+"The Sympathetic Leviathan: How Do Modern States Culturally Respond to Disasters?"

 ### Non-Refereed Publications